Aka-Ashray/E-COMMERCE/README.md

 # E-COMMERCE
-A website of gaming product where one can buy main gaming materials.
-This Website is made only using PHP and Tailwind CSS and if you want to be admin there is a MYSQL code given and simply change yourname and login.
+This website is made by using PHP and Tailwind CSS.
+This is a E-Commerce site selling gaming product.
+One can be admin simply by going on database sql and change update command set admin.
+PLEASE USE XAMPP to operate this website.